opis/string/README.md

 Manipulate multibyte strings
 ----------------------------

-This tiny library allows you to manipulate strings encoded in multi-byte encodings, using an OO paradigm.
+This tiny library allows you to manipulate multibyte encoded strings, using an OO paradigm.
 The library has **no dependencies** to *mbstring* or similar PHP extensions and is compatible with PHP 5.3+, PHP 7.0 and HHVM.

 ### License